Zero-sum stopping games with asymmetric information: Open questions

 \section{Open questions}

+{The first natural question is to which class of games our verification result (Theorem \ref{suffcientbothsides}) applies.
+We actually conjecture that it may be applied to any instance of our model, but all the examples in which we were able to use it share the property that $V$ and $V_*$ admits a smooth stratification.
+Once we know that such a stratification exists, we think that the method used in section \ref{sectionexample} to construct the characteristics $(\alpha,\lambda,\phi)$ satisfying the required assumptions should work.
+However, we do not know how to handle the problem of existence of a smooth stratification for the value function, and such stratification problems are known to be very difficult in geometry.}

-Several open problems arise.
-A natural problem is to investigate the case where the Markov process $X$, $Y$ have infinite state space, e.g. diffusion processes.
+{A possible extension} is to investigate the case where the Markov processes $X$ and $Y$ have infinite state space, e.g. diffusion processes.
 The main difficulty is that our approach leads formally to study partial differential equations in infinite dimensional spaces of probabilities.
-The only results in this direction consider differential games where the information parameters of the game do not evolve over time (see \cite{carda12}). \p Very interesting question is whether our methods can be adapted to consider Markov chains $(X,Y)$ which are correlated.
+The only results in this direction consider differential games where the information parameters of the game do not evolve over time (see Cardaliaguet and Rainer \cite{carda12}) {and more recently a game where only one player observes a Brownian motion (see Gensbittel and Rainer \cite{obsbrown})}.

+Another interesting question is whether our methods can be adapted to consider Markov chains $(X,Y)$ which are correlated.
 Indeed, in our proof of the Dynamic Programming principle the independence plays an important role, since it allows to detach the two dynamics in (\ref{uncorrelated}).
 The case of correlated information in the information asymmetry is static has been studied in \cite{Olioubarton}.
 Its generalization to an evolving setting is far from being obvious and an interesting subject for further studies.

 In view of possible applications to stopping games arising e.g. in financial mathematics, one may also consider models with publicly observed diffusive dynamics.
-The particular case where the information parameters were not evolving was considered in \cite{grunstopping}.
-A generalization of these results is an interesting point for further research. \\ \ \\
+The particular case where the information parameters were not evolving was considered in \cite{grunstopping}, {and the case with symmetric incomplete information on the drift parameter of a diffusion was analyzed by De Angelis, Gensbittel and Villeneuve \cite{angelis1}}.
+A generalization of these results is an interesting point for further research.